poole/hyde/docs/7.3.0/config.md

 # Config
 # ========================================================================================

+# IMPORTANT: Set the URL of your page.
+# Set to https://<username>.github.io when hosting on GitHub Pages
+# (unless you are using a custom domain).
+url:                   https://domain.tld

+# IMPORTANT: Set The "base URL" of your site.
+#
+# When hosting your site in a subdirectory of a server, set to /<name of the subdirectory>
+# (with leading /, but without the < >)
+# Use the empty string '' otherwise.
+#
+# When using GitHub Pages, set to '' when hosting a user- or organization page,
+# i.e. when the name of the repository looks like <username>.github.io.
+# Otherwise, set to /<name of repository> (with leading /, but without the < >).
+baseurl:               ''

+# Language of your content in 2-letter code, e.g.: en, de.
+# You may also provide a location, e.g.: en-us, de_AT.
+lang:                  en

+# The title of your blog.
+Used in the sidebar and the browser tab.
 title:                 Hydejack

-# Language of your content in 2-letter code, eg: en, de.
-# You may also provide a location, eg: en-us, de_AT.
-lang:                  en

-# The unique resource location of your page.
-# Set to `https://<username>.github.io` when hosting on GitHub Pages.
-url:                   https://domain.tld

-# Set to '' when hosting on GitHub Pages, like `//<username>.github.io`.
-# Set to '/<reponame>' when using the `gh-pages` branch of a repository.
-baseurl:               /hydejack

-# A short description of the page used for the meta description tag.
+# A short description (~150 chars) of the page used for the meta description tag.
+# Can use markdown, but no more than one paragraph (enforced by `>`)
 description:           >
   A Jekyll theme with JavaScript powers.
 "Best Theme by a Mile".
   Combines the best of static sites and modern web apps.